thomasbale/strongbox/README.md

 # strongbox
 Java based graphical application for simple document encryption

-## Overview of assignment
+## Overview of application
   I set out to build an encryption application for desktop using JavaFX and Scenebuilder with NetBeans IDE.
 The application utilises Java.Crypto and Java.security to generate passwords and access ciphers.
-The project has been challenging given I had little knowledge of cryptography prior to starting so it has been both a Java Graphics and Crypto assignment!

 ### Notes on compiling
   There are source files within the src folder and a jar executable within the dist folder.
 The project was built with netbeans so nbproject folder is retained.